Skip to main content

 A few decision rules that resolve most confusion:

-• A new group entity: file an 855B for the group, then an 855R for each individual who will reassign benefits to it, plus an 855I for any individual not already enrolled.
+• A new group entity: file an 855B for the group, plus an 855I for each individual who will reassign benefits to it — the 855I both enrolls any individual not already enrolled and carries the reassignment itself (the 855R that formerly did this was discontinued October 31, 2023).

-• Joining an existing group as an already-enrolled physician: you typically file an 855R (reassignment to the new group) and an 855I change of information — you do not re-do your whole individual enrollment from scratch.
+• Joining an existing group as an already-enrolled physician: you typically report the reassignment to the new group on an 855I change of information (formerly a separate 855R, discontinued October 31, 2023) — you do not re-do your whole individual enrollment from scratch.

 • A physician who never bills Medicare but orders labs/imaging or certifies home health: file an 855O so their NPI is PECOS-enrolled for ordering/referring (this prevents downstream CO-16/N264 denials).